Our life long

 "Can we visit?"

 "Sure.
-We should see The Duomo too; it's supposedly one of the most spectacular cathedrals in Italy.
-It took thirty years to plan and three hundred to complete."
+We should see The Duomo too.
+It's supposedly one of the most spectacular cathedrals in Italy and took thirty years to plan and three hundred to complete."

-“It’s the sense of history that strikes me,” Angelique said.
+“The sense of history awes me,” Angelique said.

-With Lucia’s directions, we easily found the parking lot, and the elevator deposited us on Via Rupe, close to the Duomo, as she promised.
-We started our tour there, and, together, Angelique and I marveled at its Gothic facade and alabaster interiors.
+Thanks to Lucia’s directions, we easily found the parking lot, and the elevator deposited us on Via Rupe, close to the Duomo as she'd described.
+We started our tour there, and together, Angelique and I marveled at its Gothic facade and alabaster interiors.
 The highlight for us was visiting the cathedral’s Chapel of San Brizio to see the frescoes dating back to the fifteenth century.
 We wandered the main street after, hand-in-hand, planning future trips to see and learn more about the wondrous place.

-We returned to the villa late that evening and showered before settling on the patio to watch the sun set over the ancient city.
-We enjoyed the antipasto platter Lucia left us, and I opened the bottle of regional red she'd included and poured myself a glass.
-Angelique asked for some of the locally bottled mineral water we found in the fridge but, at my urging, tried several sips of wine.
+We returned to the villa late that evening and showered before settling on the patio to watch the sun set over the ancient city and enjoy the antipasto platter Lucia left us.
+I opened the bottle of regional red that accompanied our food and poured myself a glass.
+Angelique opted for the locally bottled mineral water we found in the fridge but, at my urging, tried several sips of wine.
 My body stirred as I watched her full lips close over the rim of my glass.

 “I want you,” I said.

-“Always,” she vowed, and I carried her to the bedroom where I removed her sandals and the long, flowing dress that tied at her neck with a bow.
-I kissed her breasts and delighted at her soft gasp as my lips closed around a rosy-pink bud.
-My breathing stuttered when I moved lower and saw the tiny, black panties with pink laces at the back and sides.
+“Always,” she promised, and I carried her to the bedroom, where I removed her sandals and the long, flowing dress that tied at her neck with a bow.
+I kissed her breasts and delighted at her soft gasp as my lips closed around a rosy pink bud.
+My breathing stuttered when I moved lower and saw the tiny, black panties with silky pink laces at the back and sides.
 From the front, I would have described them as prettily demure, but, at the back, they exposed half of her delicious cheeks.

 “What are you wearing?”
-I asked, my voice ragged.
+I asked in a ragged voice.

 “Knee-dropping underwear,” she giggled.
 “You said you liked them.”

-“Oh, I do, Mrs, Thorne; let me show you how much.”
-I kissed and nibbled those cheeks until she squirmed.
+“Oh, I do, Mrs. Thorne.
+Let me show you how much.”
+I kissed and nipped at those cheeks until she squirmed.
 I removed the tantalizing scrap of silk and discarded my clothes.
 Then, like I did the first night we made love, I lowered myself over her body and kissed and lapped at every inch of her back, neck, and shoulders.
-When we were both frantic, I rolled Angelique onto her back and kissed her flushed cheeks and lips before making slow, languid love to my wife.
-Our whispered words of love turned to breathless panting, and increasingly frequent expletives on my part as we fell off the cliff, arms extended, our fingers entwined.
+When we were both frantic, I eased Angelique onto her back and kissed her flushed cheeks and lips before making slow, languid love to my wife.
+Our whispered endearments turned to breathless panting, and increasingly frequent expletives on my part, as we fell off the cliff.

 I woke to find Angelique sitting on the window seat carved into our bedroom wall.
-She looked, ethereal, silhouetted in the dim, dawn light, the shape of her body just visible through a diaphanous robe.
+She looked ethereal, silhouetted in the dawn light with the shape of her body just visible through a diaphanous robe.
 I snuggled behind her and wrapped my arms around her waist as she leaned into me.